tpluslabs/meta-dstack/README.md

 # Build

-You can now build the `cvm-image-minimal` image with bitbake!
+You can now build the `core-image-minimal` image with bitbake!